 The goal of this section: Avoid a generic opening and create interest with an anecdote, statistic or skill that flows into the next section

-Your cover letter body makes up the bulk of your document.
-This is where you’ll expand on your achievements, skills and visions as an operations manager.
-Since this section contains the majority of the information, you can make the writing process easier by dividing it in half.
+The body of your operations manager cover letter makes up the bulk of your document.
+Here, you’ll expand on your achievements, skills and visions as an operations manager.
+Since this section contains the majority of the information, you can ease the writing process by dividing it in half.

 In the first section, use the STAR method to describe a Situation, the Task required of you, your Action and the positive Result that followed.
 Since operations manager duties can vary so widely, it’s a good idea to use the job description and research from the company website to narrow down your examples to only the most relevant and impactful for your potential employer.

 In the second body paragraph, discuss your strongest skills including just a few hard skills if essential to the position.
 Discuss your vision or potential contribution to the company without sounding presumptuous or critical.

 The goal of this section: Give short examples of your previous achievements and successes, discuss your most noteworthy strengths and the ideas you’d bring to the potential employer